hieuvp/learning-kubernetes/05-helm/README.md

 ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈ Happy Helming!⎈

+-l, --versions
+show the long listing, with each version of each chart on its own line, for repositories you have added

 # Search for Helm charts in repositories
 $ helm search repo bitnami/nginx
 NAME                            	CHART VERSION	APP VERSION	DESCRIPTION bitnami/nginx                   	5.0.0        	1.16.1     	Chart for the nginx server bitnami/nginx-ingress-controller	5.2.0        	0.26.1     	Chart for the nginx Ingress controller

+$ helm search repo bitnami/nginx --versions

+--version string
+specify the exact chart version to install.
+If this is not specified, the latest version is installed

 # Install a chart
 $ helm install bitnami-nginx bitnami/nginx